-2.2 Setting Up Your Network
+2.1.2 Setting up your network

-The switching system uses IP addresses to uniquely identify the switch and the target devices.
-The switch family supports both Dynamic Host Configuration Protocol (DHCP) and static IP addressing.
+The MergePoint UnityTM switching system uses IP addresses to uniquely identify the switch and the target devices.
+The MergePoint UnityTM switch family supports both Dynamic Host Configuration Protocol (DHCP) and static IP addressing.
 VertivTM recommends that IP addresses be reserved for each switch and that they remain static while the switches are connected to the network.

-For additional information on setting up the MergePoint UnityTM switch for Dell using the DSViewTM software, and for information on how the MergePoint Unity switch for Dell uses TCP/IP, see the DSViewTM Management Software Installer/User Guide.
+For additional information on setting up the MergePoint UnityTM switch using the DSView software, and for information on how the MergePoint UnityTM switch uses TCP/IP, see the VertivTM Avocent® DSViewTM 4.5 Management Software Installer/User Guide.